agourlay/json-2-csv/Readme.md

 ## Features

-- transforms a file containing a JSON collection into a CSV file.
+- transforms a JSON collection loaded from a ```File``` or from a ```Stream[String]``` into a CSV file.
-- nested objects are turned into extra columns.
+- nested objects are turned into extra columns and lines.
-- works in a streaming fashion allowing the processing of very large files.
+- works in a streaming fashion allowing the processing of very large files with a small memory footprint.

 ## Limitations